 The author uses this element to make the reader do the work.
 The reader can picture the characters that they want to.
-By using non-specific language the author has created an environment where the reader could be seeing whoever they want with "acne scars" and a "penny shaped birthmark."
-The element also blemish, n.
+By using non-specific language the author has created an environment where the reader could be seeing whoever they want with "acne scars" and a "penny-shaped birthmark."
+The element also gives the reader the opportunity to become the characters.

-THE ANONYMOUS ELEMENT
+THE ANONYMOUJ ELEMENT